 Cypress Elementary School has a multicultural population consisting of PreKindergarten-5th grade within a suburban community of single-family homes in southwestern Miami-Dade County.
-We serve a student population comprised of 79.8 percent Hispanic, 16.7 percent White Non-Hispanic, 3.3 percent other.
-Fifty percent of our students qualify for free or reduced lunch.
-Special programs housed at Cypress Elementary include two Varying Exceptionalities units, SPED Inclusion model in grades 3-5, Academic Excellence Program (AEP) and two part-time Gifted units.
+We serve a student population comprised of 81.9 percent Hispanic, 15.3 percent White Non-Hispanic, 2.6 percent other.
+Fifty-three percent of our students qualify for free or reduced lunch.
+Special programs housed at Cypress Elementary include two Varying Exceptionalities units, Special Education (SPED) Inclusion model in grades 3-5, Academic Excellence Program (AEP) and two part-time Gifted units.

-Given instruction using the Sunshine State Standards, students in grades three through five will increase or maintain their reading skills as evidenced by 80 percent of students scoring at achievement level 3 or higher.
+Given instruction using the Sunshine State Standards, students in grades three through five will increase or maintain their reading skills as evidenced by 82 percent of students scoring at achievement level 3 or higher.

-Given instruction using the Sunshine State Standards, students in grades three through five will maintain or increase their mathematics skills on the 2006 FCAT Mathematics test by 78 percent of students scoring at achievement Level 3.
+Given instruction using the Sunshine State Standards, students in grades three through five will maintain or increase their mathematics skills on the 2007 FCAT Mathematics test as evidenced by 82 percent of students scoring at achievement Level 3 or above.

-Given instruction using the Sunshine State Standards, the Cypress Elementary fourth grade students will maintain the percent of students scoring at the mastery level of 4.0 on the 2005 administration on the 2006 administration of the FCAT Writing Plus test.
+Given instruction using the Sunshine State Standards, 85 percent of the Cypress Elementary fourth grade students will score at the mastery level of 3.5 on the 2007 administration of the FCAT Writing+ Test.

-Given instruction using the Science Sunshine State Standards, students will meet or exceed the District's mean scale score on the 2006 FCAT Science test.
+Given instruction using the Science Sunshine State Standards, 50 percent of the students will score at Level 3 or above on the 2007 FCAT Science test.

-Cypress Elementary will maintain or increase the number of volunteer hours documented by school volunteers as evidenced by 2004-2005 Volunteer Log Sheets and qualifying for the Golden Volunteer Award for 2005-2006.
+Cypress Elementary will maintain or increase the number of volunteer hours documented by school volunteers as evidenced by 2006-2007 Volunteer Log Sheets and qualifying for the Golden Volunteer Award for 2006-2007.

-Given the impact that appropriate discipline and safety have on student achievement, Cypress Elementary will decrease the percent of 2005-2006 indoor/outdoor suspensions by 1 percent as compared to 2004-2005.
+Given the impact that appropriate discipline and safety have on student achievement, Cypress Elementary will decrease the percent of 2006-2007 indoor/outdoor suspensions to .62 percent.

-Given school wide emphasis on technology and project-based learning, each grade level will use long range plans integrated with technology to complete four project-based learning units as documented by the teachers' Project Based Completion Log.
+Given school wide emphasis on technology and project-based learning, each grade level will use long range plans, integrated with technology, to complete four project-based learning units per grade level as documented by the teachers' Project Completion Log.

-Given a societal emphasis on the importance of good health and fitness, Cypress Elementary will increase the percentage of students eating free breakfast from 26 percent in 2004-2005 to 28 percent in 2005-2006 as evidenced by statistics from the Cafteria Managers' Yearly Participation Report # T0960850.
+Given a societal emphasis on the importance of good health and fitness, Cypress Elementary will increase the percentage of students eating free breakfast to 31 percent during the 2006-2007 school year as evidenced by statistics from the Cafeteria Managers' Yearly Participation Report # T0960850.

-Given the emphasis in providing opportunities for growth in creative and critical thinking, Cypress Elementary will promote elective and special areas so that 20 percent of the eligible student body participates in extracurricular activities as evidenced by 2005-2006 participation rosters.
+Given the emphasis in providing opportunities for growth in creative and critical thinking, Cypress Elementary will increase to 35 percent the percentage of eligible students participating in extracurricular activities as evidenced by 2006-2007 club participation rosters.

-Cypress Elementary will improve its ranking on the State of Florida ROI index publication from the 44th percentile in 2003 to the 46th percentile on the next publication of the index.
+Cypress Elementary will improve its ranking on the Florida Department of Education ROI index publication from the 42nd percentile in 2004-2005 to the 46th percentile on the next publication of the index.

-Strategies that will be implemented to achieve our stated goals include: increasing parental involvement, providing inschool and afterschool tutoring opportunities for students on Academic Improvement Plans (AIPS) and Limited English Proficient students (LEP), providing inservice for parents in all areas tested by the Florida Comprehensive Achievement Test, continue implementing web-based programs to increase student achievement.
-Additional strategies include continuing to offer a developmental counseling program that includes peer mediation /conflict resolution techniques, study skills development, character education and offereing parents the expertise of the Child Study Team for initiating psychological referrals.
+Planned strategies to achieve our stated goals include: increasing parental involvement, providing in-school and afterschool tutoring opportunities for at-risk students and Limited English Proficient students (LEP), providing support to parents in understanding the Florida Comprehensive Achievement Test, continue implementing web-based programs to increase student achievement.
+Additional strategies include continuing to offer a developmental counseling program that includes peer mediation /conflict resolution techniques, study skills development, character education and offering parents the expertise of the Child Study Team for initiating psychological referrals.